 It may seem strange to buy an expensive burr grinder only to pair it with a French press.
 But if you want great coffee, you should consider it.
 A quality grinder will produce consistently ground coffee.

-Inconsistent grinds contain a range of particle sizes from very fine to very coarse.
-A low-quality grinder can produce a lot of fines.
-These are the tiny particles that coffee sieve producer KRUVE likens to coffee dust.
+Inconsistent grinds contain a range of particle sizes.
+A low-quality grinder can produce a lot of fines that coffee sieve producer KRUVE likens to coffee dust.
 Too many of them can create muddy or bitter coffee.

-When you use coarsely ground coffee, it is less likely to contain a lot of fines.
+When you use coarsely ground coffee, it is less likely to contain fines.
 This means that you’re less likely to have a cloudy cup with muddled flavors.
-But using a quality grinder, and even a coffee sieve, can solve this issue with using more finely ground beans.
+Using a quality grinder and coffee sieve, can solve this issue with using more finely ground beans.

 Breakfast with a French press.
 Credit: Ana Valencia

-The French press is an immersion method of brewing, which means that the beans have an opportunity to extract for longer than in other methods.
-Because of this, we usually use a coarser grind to keep the extraction slow and avoid over-extraction.
+The French press is an immersion method of brewing, which means that the beans extract for longer than in other methods.
+Because of this, we usually use a coarser grind to slow extraction and avoid over-extraction.

-In a pour over, using a finer grind can impede the flow of water.
-This isn’t the case in a French press, so we have more freedom to experiment.
-Yes, we should consider the brew time if we adjust the grind size to avoid over-extraction.
-But we aren’t limited by the need to be sure that water can pass through a bed of grounds.
+In a pour over, a finer grind can impede water flow.
+This isn’t the case in a French press, so we can experiment.
+We’ll consider the brew time if we adjust the grind size to avoid over-extraction.
+But we aren’t limited by the need to be sure that water can pass through grounds.

 You may also like Understanding Coffee Extraction For Your Perfect Cup